IBM/universal-connectors/docs/Guardium Insights/3.2.x/README.md

 Once the plug-in is installed you can [create a new connection](../../../docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md).

-The connection initialization can take few minutes, to monitor the current status of connection and the latest traffic click [here](../../../docs/Guardium%20Insights/3.2.x/monitoring_GI.MD).
+The connection initialization can take few minutes.
+To monitor the current status of connection and the latest traffic, click [here](../../../docs/Guardium%20Insights/3.2.x/monitoring_GI.MD).